Is it OK to use live chat services and automated legal chatbots on my firm’s website?

 If you choose to use chatbots on your website to create a “front door” to your law practice, you must be mindful of these ethical challenges, but do not be dissuaded.

 About the Illinois Supreme Court Commission on Professionalism

-The Illinois Supreme Court established the Illinois Supreme Court in September 2005 to foster increased civility, professionalism, and inclusiveness among lawyers and judges in Illinois.
-By advancing the highest standards of conduct among lawyers and judges, the Commission on Professionalism works to better serve clients and society alike.
+The Commission on Professionalism was established by the Illinois Supreme Court in September 2005 to foster increased civility, professionalism and inclusiveness among lawyers and judges in the state of Illinois.
+By advancing the highest standards of conduct among lawyers, we work to better serve clients and society alike.
 These duties we uphold are defined under Supreme Court Rule 799(c).
 For more information, visit 2Civility.org.

 More Good Ideas from Attorney at Work

 Subscribe to the Daily Dispatch and Weekly Wrap (it’s free) and follow us on Twitter @attnyatwork.